 Main Complex: (Surrounded by 7 feet high wall and 3 entry gate)

-Entry Gate: As like Batchara, there are 3 entry gate to enter main complex, i.e Uttar Dwaar (north gate), Dakshin Dwaar (South Gate) and Dalan (on west side).
+Entry Gate: As like Batchara, there are 3 entry gates to enter the main complex, i.e Uttar Dwaar (north gate), Dakshin Dwaar (South Gate) and Dalan (on west side).
 Dalan is consider as a main entry gate to the complex.

-Kirtan Ghar (main prayer hall): Kirtan Ghar is situated in the almost centre of the Sarta complex.
-Main entrance in the west, Bhaj Ghar is in east and an entry gate from north.
-In inside near to main west gate, there are two wooden pillar (traditionally known as Tulashi Kuta) making the support to main building.
-There are three Guru Ashans in the end of Kirtan Ghar, these three Guru Ashanas in the Kirtan Ghar are associated with the name of Sri Sankar Dev, Madhab Dev and Mathura Das Burha Ata , which are followed a table and two big Ghacha (A traditionaly design earth lamp stand).
-There are two Chairs behind the Guru Ashana (east corner) namely for Burha Satriya and Deka Satria, where they do their day to day activities.
+Kirtan Ghar (Main prayer hall): Kirtan Ghar is situated in almost centre of the Sarta complex.
+Main entrance is in the west, Bhaj Ghar is in east and an entry gate from north.
+In inside near to the main west gate, there are two wooden pillars (traditionally known as Tulashi Kuta) making the support of the main building.
+There are three Guru Ashans in the end of Kirtan Ghar, these three Guru Ashanas in the Kirtan Ghar are associated with the name of Sri Sankar Dev, Madhab Dev and Mathura Das Burha Ata , which are followed a table and two big Ghacha (A traditional design earth lamp stand).
+There are two Chairs behind the Guru Ashana (east corner) namely for Burha Satriya and Deka Satria, where they do their day-to-day activities.
 There are seven Bar Sarais (Traditional Bale metal design food keeper) kept in a line before the Guru Ashan.
-There is no statue of any God or Goddess inside the Kirtan ghar, but you can see two statue of Garur and Hanuman.
-Three sides of Kirtan Ghar (outside) are cover-up with description from Bhagabatha and Purana (north and south).
-Westside is with the description of Dasha Avatara of Bishnu.
+There is no statue of any God or Goddess inside the Kirtan ghar, but you can see two statues of Garur and Hanuman.
+Three sides of Kirtan Ghar (outside) are cover-up with a description from Bhagabatha and Purana (north and south).
+Westside is here with the description of Dasha Avatara of Bishnu.

-Bhaj Ghar: This is also known as Monikut, the name cume with the architectural view of the house (bend or curve).
-Bhaj Ghar has two parts, one is Ghai Bharal, where valuable ornaments of gold and silver are kept along with the valuable belongings of the Satra.
-There is also a tank of mustered oil over there, lots of historical believe on this area (you can know more on this area in various books).
-The other part of the Bhaj Ghar is known as Monikut, idol of Kaila Thakur (Lord Krishna) and Rukmini are keep there.The Bhaj Ghar is established in the east side of Kirtan Ghar.
-The Akhay Banti (Earth lamp continuously lighten up more than 500 years) is in the Bhaj Garh.
+Bhaj Ghar: This is also known as Monikut, the name cume to the architectural view of the house (bend or curve).
+Bhaj Ghar has two parts, one is Ghai Bharal, where valuable ornaments of gold and silver are kept along with the treasured belongings of the Satra.
+There is also a tank of mustered oil over there, lots of history believe in this area (you can know more on this area in various books).
+Other part of the Bhaj Ghar is known as Monikut.
+Idol of Kaila Thakur (Lord Krishna) and Rukmini are keeping there.The Bhaj Ghar is formed in the east side of Kirtan Ghar.
+The Akhay Banti (Earth lamp continuously lightens up more than 500 years) is in the Bhaj Garh.

 Pat Chang: The pat chang also carries a special architectural style.
 The pat chang is a made of wood and tin (now it converted to concrete).
-It is constructed parallel to the Bhaj Ghar 8(eight) feet away from the later.
+It is constructed parallel to the Bhaj Ghar 8(eight) feet away from the latter.
 The floor of the pat chang is 5 (five) feet above from the ground.
 Some special meetings are held here.
 Basically religious and administrative issues of Satra are discussed here.
-It is honoured as pure as the pat chang of king Kongsha.
+It honours as pure as the pat chang of king Kongsha.

 Khatkhati (The bank of Hari Jaan Canel): There is a cannel running to the east side of Satra complex.
-The bank of the cannel which is touch the Satra complex in east is known as Khatkhati (the cannel later on block two sides and converted to pool and named as Madhab Sarover, but it now again run as a cannel) .
-Shree Madhab Deva, the great disciple of Srimanta Sankar Deva used to bath along with other bhakats in this cannel.
-All the steps (khatkhati) was constructed with stone.
+The bank of the cannel which is touching the Satra complex in the east is known as Khatkhati (the cannel later on block two sides and converted to pool and named as Madhab Sarover, but it now again run as a cannel) .
+Shree Madhab Deva, the great disciple of Srimanta Sankar Deva used to bathe along with other bhakats in this cannel.
+All the steps (khatkhati) were constructed with stone.
 There are statues of child Krishna (kalia Daman) was constructed in between the water of the jaan (cannel).
 One modern guest house was constructed at the east bank of the cannel.

-Burha Ata’s Bhiti: In the north-east position of the Satra there is a small but beautiful house constructed on the place where the 1st Satria of Barpeta Satra Mathura das Burha Ata lived.
+Burha Ata’s Bhiti: In the north-east position of the Satra there is just a little but beautiful house constructed on the place where the 1st Satria of Barpeta Satra Mathura das Burha Ata lived.

-Badula Padma Ata Bhithi: A beautiful house reconstructed on the place, where one of the best disciple of Srimanta Sankardeva lived in Satra primises.
-It is sitiated in the south side of Kirtan Ghar and in between Atithi Griha and Bahgabat Griha.
+Badula Padma Ata Bhithi: A beautiful house reconstructed on the place, where one of the best disciples of Srimanta Sankardeva lived in Satra premises.
+It is situated on the south side of Kirtan Ghar and in between Atithi Griha and Bahgabat Griha.

-Satria Music School: There is a Satria culturel music school inside the premises in east-south corner on the bank of Jaan (cannel).
-There lots of training giving to the people who want to study in Sankari culture.
+Satria Music School: There is a Satria cultural music school inside the premises in an east-south corner on the bank of Jaan (cannel).
+There lots of training giving to the people who wish to study in Sankari culture.

 Sabha Ghar: Sabha Ghar is also an open house in the north-west position of the Kirtan Ghar.
-General meeting of “Samoh Bhakat” (Community) are held here.
-There is a small house in the north side of the Sabha ghar it is known As Jagamohan Ghriha.
+General meeting of “Samoh Bhakat” (Community) is held here.
+There is a small house on the north side of the Sabha ghar it is known As Jagamohan Ghriha.

-Doul : There is a unique design 7th stairs building in North-West corner (near to North entry gate), which is mainly for keeping the Kaila Thakur on the time of Doul (Holi Festival) .
-The design just represent that after crossing seven step you can reach haven and god reside in haven.
+Doul : There is a unique design 7th stairs building in the North-West corner (near to North entry gate), which is mainly for keeping the Kaila Thakur on the time of Doul (Holi Festival) .
+The design just represents that after crossing seven steps you can reach heaven and god reside in heaven.

-Ranga Mancha: Previously people may perform art in openly, but later on it is coverup with boundary and performing on the stage.
-Ranga mancha is a modern stage for peforming Arts and cultural activity in time by time.
+Ranga Mancha: Previously people may perform art in openly, but later on it is cover-up with boundary and performing on the stage.
+Ranga mancha is a modern stage for performing art and cultural activity in time by time.

 Mathura Das Burha Ata Library: there is a recent addition to complex is a library of Sankari books and literature.
-You can get lots of book written in Sankari culture you get here.
+You can get lots of books written in Sankari culture you get here.